+When you have a knee injury, you need the help of a knee pain doctor, Mesa AZ residents rely on.
 There are a few things that have managed to make it into “everyday thinking” despite the fact that it is more dogma than reality.
 Knee injuries are one of these things.

-I was personally one of these back in 1987 when I tore the medial meniscus of my right knee and had a portion of it removed surgically.
+I, as a Mesa, AZ knee pain doctor, was personally one of these back in 1987 when I tore the medial meniscus of my right knee and had a portion of it removed surgically.
 If only I had known then what I know now…

 The problem with evaluating whether or not surgery for a particular condition works is that we just don’t do placebo surgeries—it’s an ethical problem.
 Kind of like a placebo-controlled trial on whether parachutes are safer while skydiving.
 We just don’t do placebo surgeries.
 Or at least we didn’t until 2002 when the Houston VA medical center decided to do a placebo-controlled surgical trial of patients with knee pain who went under the knife for “debridement,” or a clean-out to get rid of damaged tissue hanging around in the knee joint.

 Turns out there was no difference between those who had the full surgery and those who had the placebo surgery, as a knee pain doctor in Mesa, AZ can explain.
 Truly ground shaking outcomes considering that this type of procedure is done some 800,000 times per year in the US alone.